iancovert/CodeIHS/day3/README.md

 ### Notes on objects

-- Class definitions require a constructor (the **\_\_init\_\_()** function)
+- Class definitions require a constructor, which is the **\_\_init\_\_()** function
-- Important distinction between a class and an instance
+- There's a distinction between a class and an object (a blueprint versus an instance of that thing)
 - Created using the keyword **class**
-- When referring to properties of the object, use keyword **self**
+- When referring to properties of the class, use keyword **self**

+### Notes on pointers

-- Pointers: strings, ints, floats are different than all other objects in python.
-You've been using pointers when working with arrays without even realizing it.
+Strings, ints, floats are different than all other objects in python.
+You've been using pointers when working with lists without even realizing it.
 The assignment operator `=` makes a variable point to a new memory location, other operations either change data at an old location, or put data into a new one.

 ## Lab 3